-This section of the report provides descriptions of 38 separate tax expenditure provisions of the Article 9 tax.
-It contains estimates of the tax expenditures for tax years 2011 through 2015 (2015 is the latest year for which Article 9 tax return data is available).
-The list of tax expenditures is based on the Tax Law as of January 1, 2019.
-The estimates are also extrapolated to the 2019 tax year.
-The tax year refers to both the 2019 calendar year and fiscal years beginning in 2019.
+This section of the report provides descriptions of 39 separate tax expenditure provisions of the Article 9 tax.
+It contains estimates of the tax expenditures for tax years 2012 through 2016 (2016 is the latest year for which Article 9 tax return data is available).
+The list of tax expenditures is based on the Tax Law as of January 1, 2020.
+The estimates are also extrapolated to the 2020 tax year.
+The tax year refers to both the 2020 calendar year and fiscal years beginning in 2020.
 Table 6 summarizes the tax expenditure estimates.
 It also includes total tax liability of Article 9 to provide perspective.

-Article 9 of the Tax Law imposes capital stock-based franchise and gross receipts-based taxes on a variety of specialized businesses.
+Article 9 of the Tax Law imposes capital stock-based franchise and gross receiptsbased taxes on a variety of specialized businesses.

 Section 183 imposes a franchise tax on transportation and transmission companies and associations (excluding aviation companies which are taxable under Article 9-A) on the basis of allocated capital stock.
 Generally, a corporation's stock is allocated to New York in the ratio that the corporation's gross assets employed in the State bear to gross assets everywhere.
 U.S. obligations and cash in hand are excluded from the calculation.
 The tax equals the highest of the three amounts computed by the following methods: (1) allocated value of issued capital stock multiplied by 1.5 mills; (2) allocated value of issued capital stock on which dividends are paid 6 percent or more, multiplied by 0.375 mills for each one percent of dividends paid; or (3) a fixed minimum tax of \$75.
-Effective January 1998, trucking and railroad companies previously taxable under Section 183 became taxable under Article 9-A, unless an election had been made to remain taxable under Article 9-A.
+Effective January 1998, trucking and railroad companies previously taxable under Section 183 became taxable under Article 9-A, unless an election had been made to remain taxable under Article 9.
+Effective January 1, 2000, gas pipelines became taxable under Article 9-A.

 Section 184 imposes an additional franchise tax on transportation and transmission corporations and associations based on their gross earnings within the state.
 The tax is 3/8 percent of gross earnings received from business conducted in New York.
 Beginning in 1995, Section 184 no longer applies to inter-exchange carriers, but applies only to those telecommunications corporations or associations principally engaged in a local telephone business.
 Companies principally engaged in long distance services are excluded from the tax.
 In addition, the law provided two exclusions to equalize the tax treatment of telecommunications services provided by local carriers, which remain subject to the Section 184 tax, and inter-exchange carriers.
 One hundred percent of receipts from sales for ultimate consumption from interLATA, interstate, or international services and 30 percent of intraLATA toll services, including interregion regional calling plan services are excluded in the computation of tax under Section 184.
-In January 1998, trucking and railroad companies formerly taxable under Section 184 became taxable under Article 9-A, unless they elected to remain taxable under Article 9.
+In January 1998, trucking and railroad companies formerly taxable under Article 9.
 In January 2000, gas pipelines became taxable under Article 9-A.